AmberELEC/website/README.md

-This is the official repository for the 351ELEC website.
+This is the official repository for the PineappleELEC website.